starknet-graph/firehose-starknet/INTEGRATION.md

 is standardized and is quite similar from chain to chain.
 For convenience, we have create a boiler plate app to help you get started.
 We named our chain `Acme` this the app is [firehose-acme](https://github.com/streamingfast/firehose-acme)

-_DeepMind_
+_Firehose Logs_
-`Deepmind` consist of an instrumented syncing node.
-We have created a "dummy" chain to simulate a node process syncing that can be found [https://github.com/streamingfast/dummy-blockchain](https://github.com/streamingfast/dummy-blockchain).
+Firehose logs consist of an instrumented syncing node.
+We have created a "dummy-blockchain" chain to simulate a node process syncing that can be found [https://github.com/streamingfast/dummy-blockchain](https://github.com/streamingfast/dummy-blockchain).

 ## Setting up the dummy chain